Tufello: Civilian architecture

 The architecture, despite being diverse depending on the area, can be divided in two macro-categories with "Via delle Isole Curzonale" being the "border": In the south there are various typical buildings in the style of the early 20th century (due to the fact that the neighbourhood was part of the "Citta' Giardino Aniene" initiative), whilst the northern sectors the buildings have a style that is typical of the 60s and the 70s (Even though, compared to other similar areas in Rome, there are "green areas" in-between the various inhabited complexes).

 In the last few years, the entire neighbourhood went through a massive social and urban redevelopment, specifically tied to the redemptions of former council houses.
 This initiative led to an overall economic and housing price increase, favoured by the position of the area between Monte Sacro and Monte Sacro Alto.

-This overall development was also influenced by the presence of some refined buildings' architecture dated back to the 1920s (in the typical style known as "barocchetto romano"), alongside with the peculiarity of being able to offer local residents to live surrounded by green areas and tranquility (something pretty rare for suburban areas in Rome).
+This overall development was also influenced by the presence of some refined buildings' architecture dated back to the 1920s (in the typical style known as "barocchetto romano"), along with the peculiarity of being able to offer local residents to live surrounded by green areas and tranquility (something pretty rare for suburban areas in Rome).

 The core of the whole area is the market in "Euganei square".
-In the street named "via Monte Rochetta" there's also the headquarter of the historic "Municipio III", despite significant functions being transferred back in December 2008 in the new headquarter which is located in "via Umberto Fracchia", in Monte Sacro Alto.
+In the street named "via Monte Rochetta" there's also the headquarters of the historic "Municipio III", despite significant functions being transferred back in December 2008 in the new headquarter which is located in "via Umberto Fracchia", in Monte Sacro Alto.